Marco-Marocco/Challenge/README.md

 # Challenge

-I am gonna post my aswers for two challenges in Python and SQL
+I am gonna post my aswers for two challenges of Python and SQL